EOSChronicleProject/chronos/README.md

 need too much of catching up.
 It would probably make sense to scan the blockchain on a faster and more expensive server, and clone ScyllaDB to such a cheaper server for further processing.

+### WAX test with low-cost hardware

+In this test, we used 6 lowest-cost batemetal servers at Hetzner:
+6-Core AMD Ryzen 5 3600, 64GB non-ECC RAM, 2x 480GB NVME drives.
+The
+NVME drives were configured for RAID0 arrays and XFS filesystem.

+One of the servers was rebooting every few hours, probably due to faulty RAM.
+This allowed for testing the ScyllaDB resiliency.

+With redundancy factor 3, the average writing speed was 169 blocks per second in the range 228642204-226811517, sporting about 100k inserts per second.

+With redundancy factor 2, the average speed was 205 blocks per second.

+With redundancy factor 1, the average speed was 364 blocks per second.

+When one of the server crashed, it took about an hour until it restored the operation.